Bristol-Cyber-Security-Group/testbed-os/kvm-compose/README.md

 The general data schemas used in all parts of the testbed are kept in `kvm-compose-schemas`.

+The crate `kvm-compose-cli` contains the CLI for the testbed.

-The crate `kvm-compose` contains the CLI and Orchestrator binary, but also the core testbed logic as a library.
+The crate `kvm-compose` contains the core testbed logic as a library.

 The crate `testbedos-server` contains the server binary, which can be run in server or client mode.